wwymak/udacity-selfdrivingcar-nd/CarND-Vehicle-Detection/README.md

 prediction and movie creation task on this network is [here](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/mobilenet-ssd-predict.ipynb)

 ### Mobilenet SSD
-As a learning task, I also constructed a SSD network with a mobilenet backend instead of the VGG16 backend.
+As a learning task, I constructed a SSD network with a mobilenet backend instead of the VGG16 backend.

 The network architecture is shown [here](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/mobilenet-architecture.md).